 Cash bonuses are dependent on meeting defined performance measures and are determined by the Nomination and Remuneration Committee having regard to the satisfaction of performance measures.
-Bonuses provided to executives in the financial year were to align the targets of the business with the targets of those executives.
+There were no bonus payments in the current financial year, bonuses provided to executives in the previous financial year were to align the targets of the business with the targets of those executives.